- By Ian Bradley

 Two years later, I happened to do something I rarely did – eat in the hospital cafeteria.
 I rarely eat there since my traditional eating place was on the street walking to the gym to play squash.
 But that day,I was at eating alone in the cafeteria – and just to illustrate how long ago it was, there was a special section of the cafeteria reserved just for physicians.
 Can you image!

 I was sitting there when I saw a scrubs-attired guy approach my table with a funny look.
 I soon recognized him as The Physician at the hospital -someone with family pedigree at the hospital as well as international reputation for teaching and research.
 I thought for a moment that he was going to chastise me as a mere psychologist for sitting in the physician section but when he sat down briefly, his words were something to the effect of “thank you.”

 Turns out that he had a twenty-year old daughter who had smoked since teenage years and who had joined one of our cessation programs and successfully quit.
 He told me something that I have never heard in my life, something to the effect that I had saved her life.
-He said these words with rather wet eyes and then left.
+He said these words with rather moist eyes and then left.

 At that time, I realize that as psychologist one never knows what impact we have on people.
 It opened my eyes to the idea that the value of what we do should be judged by the beneficiary of our work- they’re a better judge than I was.